iondune/HappyCabbageAdventure/MeshLoaderDemo/Readme.txt

 Z to use vertex-lighting shader, X to use per-pixel lighting shader without specular, C to use per-pixel lighting shader with specular

 Scene contains 3 lights surrounding the bunny, one red one green and one blue

+Also note that my mult-light specular shader failed to compile on my laptop, while successfully building on my desktop.
+I'm hoping the OpenGl 4.0+ lab computers will compile it.
+If not, pressing X will simply hide the bunny.